Bruck1701/Fuzzy-Trader/README.md

 AlphaVantage and Finnhub for the quotes on stocks of Google, Twitter, Tesla and Apple.

-* To Do:
+## To Do:

-Improve Front-end.
+* Improve Front-end.
-Integrate with a Python Flask API running with LSTM models for each asset to get the prediction for next day.
+* Integrate with a Python Flask API running with LSTM models for each asset.
+The idead is to try to a prediction for next day price.